Doctoral Internship Program Application Process

 Video Conferencing Interviews

-Intern applicants will be notified by December 15, 2013 as to whether or not they have been selected for interviews.
-Candidates selected for interviews are notified by phone and/or email; those not selected, receive emails.
-Hour-long interviews are conducted with members of our senior staff and a current intern during mid December and/or in January.
-Applicants respond to structured questions and a case vignette.
+Intern applicants will be notified by December 15, 2014 as to whether or not they have been selected for interviews.
+Candidates selected for interviews are notified by phone and/or email; those not selected receive email only.
+Hour-long interviews are conducted with members of our senior staff and a current intern during mid December and in January.
+Applicants are asked to respond to structured questions and a case vignette.
 Time is also reserved for applicant questions.
 The Selection Committee then evaluates candidates according to “goodness of fit” with our Center.

-We offer two Open Houses, Monday, December 16, 2013, and Friday, January 17, 2014, for candidates who have been offered an interview.
+We offer two Open Houses, Monday, December 15, 2014, and Friday, January 23, 2015, for candidates who have been offered an interview.
 This allows candidates to meet our staff, visit our Center and tour the campus.
 Due to the demand, it is difficult for us to honor individual tour requests.
-Candidates will be contacted on details on the itinerary, although they are typically held from 8:30-12.
+We thank you in advance for your understanding.

 We realize that there are economic barriers that may make attending the Open House prohibitive.
 Please know that your inability to attend will not negatively affect your final ranking.
 Whether or not you attend our Open Houses, you are welcome to contact current interns or staff members with questions.